-It can be easy to procrastinate writing a business plan.
+Despite the benefit of planning, it’s easy to procrastinate writing a business plan.
 Most people would prefer to work hands-on in their business rather than think about business strategy.
+That’s why, to make things easier, we recommend you start with a simpler and shorter one-page business plan.

-To make things easier, start with a simpler, shorter business plan.
-The first version of your business plan should be a one-page business plan.
-There’s no need to go into a lot of details or even dive too deep into financial projections initially—you just want to write down the fundamentals of your business and how it works.
+With a one-page plan, there’s no need to go into a lot of details or dive deep into financial projections—you just write down the fundamentals of your business and how it works.
 A one-page plan should cover:

 - Value proposition